dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h3>Working Groups</h3>

-Peninsula DSA's working groups organize socialist campaigns and join coalitions around issues that empower the working class.
+Peninsula DSA's working groups organize socialist campaigns and/or join coalitions around issues that empower the working class.
 Whether you're an experienced organizer or new to the movement, you're welcome to attend any meeting to learn more--and get involved!

 <h4>Ecosocialism</h4>
-ON HIATUS!
 Our [Ecosocialism](../ecosocialism/) working group continues to organize for building energy justice and holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
-We have run workshops on making DIY air purifiers to protect against wildfire smoke (and airborne pathogens).
-We meet virtually as needed.
+We have run workshops on making DIY air purifiers to protect against wildfire smoke and airborne pathogens, and distributed simple energy efficiency tips.
 _Read more [here](../ecosocialism/) or on the **PDSA Discord: #ecosocialism**_

 <h4>Healthcare Justice</h4>
-ON HIATUS!
 Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for Medicare for All.
-We endorse and support the California Nurses Association's (CNA) universal healthcare campaign, [CalCare](https://www.nationalnursesunited.org/calcare) (Guaranteed Healthcare for All, AB 2200).
+We endorse and support the California Nurses Association's (CNA) statewide universal healthcare campaign, [CalCare](https://www.nationalnursesunited.org/calcare).
+Though AB 1690 and then AB 2200 didn't make it to the floor of the California legislature, Guaranteed Healthcare for All bill will be back again soon—and we'll be there.
 _Read more [here](../healthcare-justice/) or on the **PDSA Discord: #healthcare**_

 <h4>Housing</h4>
-Our [Housing](../housing/) working group has joined Faith in Action Bay Area's coalition to win rent control and tenant protections in Redwood City!
-The Affordable Redwood City campaign is a citizens' ballot measure campaign to fight corporate greed and guarantee dignified housing in November 2024.
+Our [Housing](../housing/) working group seeks to fight corporate greed and guarantee dignified housing for all.
+We look forward to working with Faith in Action Bay Area's coalition to win rent control and tenant protections in Redwood City through an upcoming citizens' ballot measure campaign.
 _Read more [here](../housing/) or on the **PDSA Discord: #housing** and **#affordable-rwc**_

 <h4>Labor</h4>
+ACTIVE!
 Our newly re-formed [Labor](../labor/) working group is developing a Transit for All campaign with a mandate from Peninsula DSA's 2024 chapter convention.
 _Read more [here](../labor/) and join your labor-minded comrades on the **PDSA Discord: #labor**_

 <h4>Universal Preschool</h4>
-ON HIATUS!
 Our [Universal Preschool](../preschool-for-all/) working group, which spearheaded the Measure DD / Preschool for All South San Francisco ballot measure campaign (2022), continues to organize for universal preschool in San Mateo County.
 _Read more [here](../preschool-for-all/) or on the **PDSA Discord: #universal-preschool**_

 ---